grafana/clock-panel/README.md

 - **Mode**:

   Default is time.
-  If countdown is chosen then set the Countdown End Time to start the countdown.
+  If countdown is chosen then set the End Time to start the countdown.
-  If countup is chosen then set the Countup Begin Time to start the countup.
+  If countup is chosen then set the Begin Time to start the countup.

-- **12 or 24 hour**:
+- **Clock Type**:

-  Show time in the 12/24 hour format.
+  Choose between 24 Hour, 12 Hour, or Custom format for time display.

 - **Timezone**:

-  This timezones are supplied by the moment timezone library.
+  These timezones are supplied by the moment timezone library.
 Timezone can be set or left to default.
 Default is moment's guess (whatever that is on your computer).
 Timezone is also used to calculate countdown deadline in countdown mode.

 - **Locale**:

   Locales for date-formatting are supplied by the moment library.
 The locale can be set or left to default.
 Default is moment's guess.

-- **Countdown End Time**:
+- **End Time** (Countdown mode):

   Used in conjunction with the mode being set to countdown.
 Choose a date and time to count down to.

   This field also supports dashboard (constant) variables (e.g. `${countdown_target}`) to dynamically set the countdown deadline for the Dashboard.

-- **Countdown End Text**:
+- **End Text** (Countdown mode):

   The text to show when the countdown ends.
 E.g. LIFTOFF

-- **Countup Begin Time**:
+- **Begin Time** (Countup mode):

   Used in conjunction with the mode being set to countup.
 Choose a date and time to count up from.

-- **Countup End Text**:
+- **Begin Text** (Countup mode):

   The text to show before the countup starts.
 E.g. LIFTOFF